All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Brand-Name Tirzepatide Pricing in 2026

 Let's start with the list prices for brand-name tirzepatide.
 Eli Lilly manufactures both Zepbound (for weight loss) and Mounjaro (for type 2 diabetes).
-Both contain the same active ingredient at the same doses.
+Both contain compounded formulations of the active ingredient at the same doses.
+For a complete cost breakdown, see our best tirzepatide compounding pharmacies.

 Zepbound (Weight Loss Indication)